 The last steps of the manufacturing cycle include testing the gloves and shipping them.

 After filling the gloves with 1 liter of water, the workers hang them upside down for two minutes to see if the gloves can hold the water.
-Exam-grade gloves undergo more intensive testing than industrial-grade gloves – the latter is composed of gloves that meet basic quality tests but not the higher standards for exam grading.
+Exam-grade gloves must pass more stringent standards than industrial-grade gloves, which must meet basic quality tests but not the higher standards for exam gloves.

 These tests adhere to acceptable quality limits (AQLs), which are percentages indicating how many gloves in a batch must fail the test to determine if the entire batch fails.

-The final step is for workers to package and pack the gloves.
-Then, the gloves ship from the manufacturing facilitates in Southeast Asia via ocean freight to their final destinations.
-With this journey, the gloves have taken the final step from being molecules to effective barrier protection.
+The final step is for workers to package the gloves.
+Then, the gloves ship from manufacturing facilities in Southeast Asia via ocean freight to their final destinations.